kuliashvili/Yulo-Portfolio/README.md

 <h3>- **About Me:** Learn more about me, my background, skills, and experience.
 Get an insight into my passion for web development and technology.</h3>

 <h3>- **Contact Form:** Reach out to me easily through the contact form.
-If you have any inquiries, suggestions, or collaboration opportunities, feel free to send me a message.</h3>
+If you have any inquiries, suggestions, or collaboration opportunities. feel free to send me a message.</h3>